Dawid Malan

 Malan made his Test and Twenty20 International (T20I) debuts in 2017, and his One Day International (ODI) debuts in 2019.
-In 2020, his rating in the ICC Men's Player Rankings hit 915, which remains the record high in the format.
+In 2020, his rating in the ICC Men's Player Rankings hit 915, which was a record in the format.
 He was part of the England team that won the 2022 T20 World Cup.

-Malan plays as a left-handed top-order batsman and occasional legbreak bowler.
-He is one of only four Englishmen to score a T20I century.
+Malan is a left-handed top-order batter and occasional leg break bowler.
+He is also one of the only four batsmen from England to score a T20I century.

 Early life and education

-Malan was born in Roehampton, London.
+Malan, who is of South African Afrikaner descent, was born in Roehampton, London.
 At the age of seven he and his family moved to South Africa, where he subsequently attended Paarl Boys' High School.
 Shortly after making his first class debut for Boland, he joined Middlesex, where he stayed for over a decade.
 He is also a supporter of Liverpool F.C.

-His sister, Liné, was an international field hockey player for South Africa.
+His father, Dawid Malan Snr, represented Western Province B, Northern Transvaal B and Teddington, as a right-handed batter and a right-arm fast-medium bowler.
+His brother, Charl Malan, also played first-class cricket for Loughborough MCCU, whilst his sister, Liné, was an international field hockey player for South Africa.

+Personal life

+Malan is married to Claire.
+They have one daughter.

 Domestic career

-Malan is a left-handed batsman and occasional leg-spin bowler who originally represented Boland in South Africa (2005/2006 season) and the MCC Young Cricketers in 2006.
+Malan is a left-handed batter and occasional leg-spin bowler who originally represented Boland in South Africa (2005/2006 season) and the MCC Young Cricketers in 2006.
 He joined Middlesex on 7 July 2006 and made his first XI debut in a Twenty20 Cup tie versus Surrey at The Oval on the same day.
-His father (also called Dawid) represented Western Province B, Northern Transvaal B and Teddington, as a right-handed batsman and a right-arm fast-medium bowler, and his brother Charl played for Loughborough MCCU.

 In 2007 Malan was the top run scorer in the Second XI Championship with 969 runs at 51.00.
 He made his first-class debut for Middlesex in June 2008, scoring 132 not out.
 On 8 July 2008, Malan hit the 24th century in the history of the Twenty20 Cup, compiling 103 off 54 balls in the quarter-final against the Lancashire Lightning.
 This made him the first player to score a century batting at number six in a T20 match and he held the record for the highest score at the position until July 2018.

 Malan played List-A domestic cricket for Prime Doleshwar Sporting Club in the Dhaka Premier League of Bangladesh for two seasons from 2013 to 2015, contributing with both bat and ball.

 Malan was appointed as Middlesex captain across all three formats before the start of the 2018 season.
 He stepped down following the 2019 season and in November 2019, he signed a four-year contract to play for Yorkshire from the 2020 season.
 In August 2020, in the third round of matches in the 2020 Bob Willis Trophy, Malan scored his maiden double century in first-class cricket, with 219 runs.